 How Long Before You Notice Results?

-Most users report noticing improvements in sensitivity within 2-4 weeks of consistent twice-daily use.
-Whitening effects, where applicable, typically become visible in 3-6 weeks.
+Community feedback most often describes sensitivity and smoothness changes first, usually after a few weeks of consistent brushing.
+Whitening effects, where applicable, are more subtle because nHAP is not a peroxide bleach.
 Remineralization of early enamel damage is a longer process that may not produce visible results but can be tracked by your dentist over time.
 Be patient and consistent — switching toothpaste formulas too frequently doesn’t give any single product enough time to work.

 Frequently Asked Questions